autumn-info-442a/Team-Doctors/design-spec.md

+<h2> <strong>PROBLEM:</strong> </h2>
+Currently, people around Seattle are encouraged to get tested for COVID-19, however, it is not completely an equitable process to get tested.
+Google provides a list of COVID-19 testing centers with broad information such as whether it is drive through and whether you need an appointment.
+However, there are many other factors that disproportionately impact low income and minority communities from getting tested such as insurance, price, and language barriers.

+<h2> <strong>SOLUTION:</strong> </h2>
 When you reach our website’s landing page, there will be a short description of the survey, and that the survey will help you find nearby COVID-19 testing centers.
 Then under the short description there will be a button that says start that will commence the survey’s questions.

 ![Landing Page](./design-spec-images/landing.png)